-Facility Operations - The funding request continues oversight and coordination of water operations and delivery.
-It continues the management of software, maintenance, and data collection associated with the Upper Rio Grande Water Operations and surface water hydrologic computer model, which is necessary to improve water management and delivery efficiency and effectiveness.
-Continues monitoring the Middle Rio Grande channel risk evaluation and continues repairs to ensure uninterrupted and efficient water delivery to Elephant Butte Reservoir.
-It continues ongoing maintenance, including bank development to protect project infrastructure, annual sediment removal from the river channel, riprap material replacement, vegetation management, drain maintenance, equipment repairs, and road grading to protect Federal investments and the public.
+Facility Operations - The funding request continues oversight and coordination of water operations and delivery including software maintenance, data and modeling for water delivery required to improve water management and delivery efficiency.
+It continues ongoing maintenance, including development of bank protection, sediment removal, sediment removal from the river channel, riprap material replacement, vegetation management, drain maintenance, equipment repairs, and road grading to protect Federal investments and the public.
 It continues recurring maintenance necessitated by river sediment accumulation is needed at approximately six alternating priority sites per year.
 It continues planning and implementing several major river maintenance projects with significant habitat benefits, including river realignments in areas prone to sediment plugs in the river channel upstream of Elephant Butte Reservoir.
+Increase is due to design and implementation of large-scale river maintenance projects controlling drainage and improving water delivery of LFCC.

 Facility Maintenance and Rehabilitation - The funding request continues facility reviews on El Vado Dam (high hazard), three diversion dams, over 1,000 miles of canals and laterals, and equipment replacement.
 It continues annual inspections of urbanized canals in the Albuquerque area that pose a risk of life and property loss in the event of failure.
 It continues the tailored annual security review for El Vado Dam.
-The increase is due to large equipment replacements. \$\frac{\$225,000}{}\$
+The increase is due to large equipment replacements. \$1,000,000